 They may also perform tests.
 These include a skin prick test to check for reactions to common allergens, and blood tests to measure the immune system’s response to mold and check for allergies to specific types of mold.

-To diagnose a systemic fungal infection in someone with a weakened immune system, a doctor may take a blood sample.
+A doctor may take a blood sample to diagnose a systemic fungal infection in someone with a weakened immune system.
 In some cases, further testing may be necessary.

 Treatment for a mold allergy is similar to treatment for other types of airborne allergens.
 Options include: